midnightntwrk/midnight-architecture/proposals/0009-forks.md

 2. Usage of proven, reliable and type-safe pattern
 3. Possibility to test the moment of switching protocol/ledger version in various ways and layers (including property-based tests)
 4. No expected performance impact compared with current state
-5. Possibility to share the framework with clients of nodes - like wallets and pubsub
+5. Possibility to share the framework with clients of nodes - like wallets and Indexer
 6. Avoidance of storing large amount of code on-chain
 7. No need to compile ledger to WASM
 8. No code centralization